aj2duncan/Datafest_DataVisWorkshop/README.md

 ## Funding

-The production of all the materials for this workshop was funded through ESIF.
+The production of all the materials for this workshop was funded through ESF.

 ![](images/small-UHI_Logo.png)
 ![](images/small-ESF_logo2.png)